AlirezaFarjami/IP-Network-Checker/README.md

 ## Network Classes
 In IPv4, IP addresses are divided into classes based on the first octet:

-Class A: The first octet ranges from 1 to 126. \n Class B: The first octet ranges from 128 to 191.
+Class A: The first octet ranges from 1 to 126.

+Class B: The first octet ranges from 128 to 191.

 Class C: The first octet ranges from 192 to 223.

 Class D: The first octet ranges from 224 to 239.

 Class E: The first octet ranges from 240 to 247.

 ## Note